shraddha980/Consumer_Experience_Project/README.md

 ### Evaluation

-We check the model using Accuracy_Score using the metrics method from sklearn library.
+We check the model using Accuracy_Score using the metrics method from the sklearn library.

+## Future Scope

+The future scope of this project is that as the amount of data increases we can use deep learning algorithms to train the model.